orifein/Intsights-Project/README.md

 You can install them by going to command line and enter the following command:

-  - pip install ##Name Of Library##
+  - pip install XXX (XXX represent name of library)

 ### Installing the project ###
 Installing the project is simple and fun!

+First of all , you should run your docker (after installing it) by typing in the command line:
+  - Linux\OSX:   sudo docker run -it -p 8118:8118 -p 9050:9050 -d dperson/torproxy
+  - Windows: docker run -it -p 8118:8118 -p 9050:9050 -d dperson/torproxy

+This command will execute  is a non-caching web proxy with advanced filtering capabilities.

-All you have to do is to clone the project, go to command line , get into specific directory of the project  and enter:
+After that, all you have to do is to clone the project, go to command line , get into the  specific directory of the project  and enter:
   - python main.py